hitcold/gitlearn/readme.txt

 guohongwei is a very very good man

-he is a nice guy!!!!
+he is a really nice guy!!!!

+Git is a distributed version control system.
+Git is free software.